Why Podiatrists Recommend Hoka Shoes

 Ample soles to help reduce the impact on the heels

 The Ample sole is made of many light layers of foam.
 This helps to absorb shock and provides extra cushioning to the feet.
-Its foam used in the Ample sole is typically made of EVA foam which is strong and can absorb shock.
+Its foam used in the Ample sole is typically made of strong EVA foam that can absorb shock.

 The Ample sole also has a special shape that helps to lessen the time the heel is in contact with the ground while running.
-This helps to reduce the impact on the heel, which is useful for people who have problems with their heels, such as plantar fasciitis or heel spurs.
+This helps reduce the heel’s impact, which is useful for people who have problems with their heels, such as plantar fasciitis or heel spurs.

 Technologies That Make Hoka Shoes Comfortable and High-Performing